Burn: Medications

 Burns can be very painful and a number of different options may be used for pain management.
 These include simple analgesics (such as ibuprofen and acetaminophen) and opioids such as morphine.
 Benzodiazepines may be used in addition to analgesics to help with anxiety.
 During the healing process, antihistamines, massage, or transcutaneous nerve stimulation may be used to aid with itching.
 Antihistamines, however, are only effective for this purpose in 20% of people.
 There is tentative evidence supporting the use of gabapentin and its use may be reasonable in those who do not improve with antihistamines.
 Intravenous lidocaine requires more study before it can be recommended for pain.

 Intravenous antibiotics are recommended before surgery for those with extensive burns (>60% TBSA).
 As of 2008, guidelines do not recommend their general use due to concerns regarding antibiotic resistance and the increased risk of fungal infections.
 Tentative evidence, however, shows that they may improve survival rates in those with large and severe burns.
 Erythropoietin has not been found effective to prevent or treat anemia in burn cases.
 In burns caused by hydrofluoric acid, calcium gluconate is a specific antidote and may be used intravenously and/or topically.
 Recombinant human growth hormone (rhGH) in those with burns that involve more than 40% of their body appears to speed healing without affecting the risk of death.
 The use of steroids is of unclear evidence.

+Allogeneic cultured keratinocytes and dermal fibroblasts in murine collagen (Stratagraft) was approved for medical use in the United States in June 2021.